deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

   and read the RSA certs section.

 * 1001: Cloudinary credentials were not found when trying to use endpoints which use Cloudinary services.
-  * What do to: You need to set the Cloudinary credentials in the .env file.
+  * What to do: You need to set the Cloudinary credentials in the .env file.
 There are two options:
       * Doing manually, read the section Setting up environment variables in the [documentation of how to setup the environment](ENV_SETUP.md).
       * Using the script for setup the enviroment and add the cloudinary flag options.
 You can find more info in the [scripts documentation](SCRIPTS.md) in the section Setup environment.